Democrats 'pretty much there' on U.S. social spending bill -Pelosi - Up News Info

 Article content

-Schumer and Manchin are meeting to finalize some of the particulars.
+Schumer and Manchin were meeting to finalize some of the particulars.
 “I’m optimistic that we can do that,” Pelosi said.

 Asked if votes on the two bills would be held in the coming week, Pelosi said, “That’s the plan.”